loadsmart/blog/content/posts/2020-07-01-introducing-gmail-wrapper/index.md

 ### How can I use it?

-From the examples you could have a taste of the official SDK difficulties and how a higher-level library can help.
+From the examples you could have a taste of the official SDK difficulties and how a higher-level library can help (I did not even mention [composing](https://developers.google.com/gmail/api/guides/sending#creating_messages) and [replying](https://stackoverflow.com/questions/32589476/how-to-send-a-reply-with-gmail-api/32591614#32591614) messages nor reading attachments).

-I did not even mention composing messages and reading attachments, but if you felt interested you can have a more detailed documentation on GitHub.
+If you felt interested you can have a more detailed documentation on GitHub.

 To install, you already guess: `pip install gmail-wrapper`

+Of course, Gmail Wrapper has limitations too, like sending emails with attachments, for example, but these can be easily addressed by the community.
-Don’t forget to contribute if you find any bugs or if you think something can be improved, we will be more than happy with your suggestion or pull-request.
+So, don’t forget to contribute if you find any bugs or if you think something can be improved, we will be more than happy with your suggestion or pull-request.